Here are a podcast and notes on Slavery and the Bible (43 minutes).

 • Non-Israelites could not acquire land, so they might have had no option but to attach themselves to an Israelite family.

 • "Slavery in the Old Testament was not simply tolerated with a 'rubber stamp' of uncritical approval.
 Aspects of Old Testament thought and practice in this area virtually 'neutralized' slavery as an institution and sowed the seeds of its radical rejection in much later Christian thinking.
-Certainly, these aspects… made Israel unquestionably unique in the ancient world in its attitude to slavery.
-This is a fact unanimously acknowledge by ancient Near Eastern scholars." — Joshua D. Chatraw, Telling a Better Story: How to Talk About God in a Skeptical Age (Grand Rapids: Zondervan, 2020), 179.
+Certainly, these aspects…made Israel unquestionably unique in the ancient world in its attitude to slavery.
+This is a fact unanimously acknowledged by ancient Near Eastern scholars." — Joshua D. Chatraw, Telling a Better Story: How to Talk About God in a Skeptical Age (Grand Rapids: Zondervan, 2020), 179.

 Slavery and the N.T.